 Outcome category Outcome subcategory and definition Social and economic outcomes 14 Outcomes on communities affected by forests.
 Includes income, employment opportunities, human well-being, health, food security and so on.
 Livelihoods, employment Employment opportunities for forest-dependent communities and negative or positive effects on livelihoods.
 Income and poverty reduction Changes in assets and incomes derived from various types of forest-related livelihood activities (wage work, business, forest utilisation, cash transfers) measured as is or through poverty indices (index of unsatisfied basic needs, multi-dimensional poverty index, and so on.)
 Decision- making Increase in the decision-making authority (investment decisions, rule-making) and public participation in democratic decision-making of local users.
 Food security Physical, social and economic access to basic food and its effects on nutritional intake.
 Health Health condition improvements due to improved forest conditions (changes in air and water quality, carbon absorption) and better socioeconomic conditions due to forests.
 Education Individual and collective literacy, skills and access to school or training opportunities.
 Includes informal training and formal education.
-Transparency and accountability Transparency and accountability in forest or natural resource governance (including ways to allay corruption and improve governance).
-Cost- effectiveness related policies of e undertaken an economic or a cost analysis of forestry- or programmes.
+Transparency Transparency ar nd accountability in forest or natural resource and accountability governance (inc governance). luding ways to allay corruption and improve Cost- effectiveness Studies that hav related policies of cost-benefit, cos e undertaken an economic or a cost analysis of forestry- or programmes.
 These include, but are not restricted to, st-effectiveness and cost-utility analysis.